fairSIM/fairSIM-VIGOR/accel/README-concept-cuda.md

 random thread execution order.
 However, while on the CPU this example only introduces wrong results, it now potentially also introduces dead-locks.

+## My notes on CUDA event interface

+`cudaStreamWaitEvent( evt )` has some requirements and features concerning the host-side of the code:

+* The record call of the `evt` must have returned before we can wait on it.
+This has to be ensured by thread sync or simply by the correct order when running a single thread.
+* If `evt` is recorded multiple times to the stream, it will wait for the last recorded position
+* After the call is complete, the event may be released!